nicolasmerinian/forest-fires-spread/README.md

 ### Initialization

-* Each cell becomes a tree with probability `p`.
+* Each cell becomes a tree with probability `treeDensity`.
 * Otherwise it starts empty.
 * One random tree is ignited.
-* A configurable number of firefighters can also be placed randomly.

 ### Simulation